 Beyond exterior colors, there are some more fundamental pieces missing, which only Daihatsu can provide as Hijets.
 For example, a popular choice with the Daihatsu Hijet pickup is the higher roofline model, which gives about 3 inches of extra interior headroom.
 Want that for your Pixis Truck?
 Sorry, it’s not available.
 What about the extended cab a la Daihatsu Hijet Jumbo?
 Again, Toyota has no answer, as it only sells the regular cab model.
 What about the quirky crew cab mini truck that is the Daihatsu Hijet Deckvan?
 Again there’s no Toyota rebadge available.
 Finally, when it comes to the very popular Daihatsu Hijet Dump models, there’s no Toyota equivalent for these either.

 This almost feels like a side-project for this huge corporation.
 Something they’re doing to make sure they’re not leaving any Yen on the table that could otherwise be scooped up by Suzuki and their OEM rebadge crew.
 For a Japanese person who’s used the same Toyota dealership for years for their other vehicles, it probably makes sense to go with a Pixis over a Hijet, simply because of that relationship and the convenience.
-But for Americans, there’s no reason to home in on a Pixis in particular, unless there’s a good one available at a good price — in which case, you know it’s a great choice because it’s really a Daihatsu Hijet in (very light) disguise.
+But for Americans, there’s no reason to home in on an off-road Pixis in particular, unless there’s a good one available at a good price — in which case, you know it’s a great choice because it’s really a Daihatsu Hijet in (very light) disguise.

 Buying Toyota Pixis Truck Or Van Japanese Mini Trucks

 You will find the occasional Toyota Pixis model among the Daihatsu Hijiets here at Mini Truck Depot.
-But if you’re looking for an almost-new or lightly used Japanese mini truck of this model, you’re going to have a lot more choice if you settle for the Daihatsu version, rather than holding out for a Toyota Pixis.
+But if you’re looking for an almost-new or lightly used off-road Japanese mini truck of this model, you’re going to have a lot more choice if you settle for the Daihatsu version, rather than holding out for a Toyota Pixis.
 Our dealers can definitely source one for you, but unless you have some overwhelming desire to have that Toyota badge, there really isn’t much of a reason to hold out for one.